 Music for vast canyons and rainy mountains

-The initial concept sprang from a trip to Vancouver, BC, in 2017.
+The concept sprang from a trip to Vancouver, BC, in 2017.
 The locations I visited and the photos I captured influenced my songs and later formed the basis for my artwork.
 My first draft started with a color-shifted photo taken from the Lynn Canyon suspension bridge.

 Evolving the image